 We walked in circles for a while until we found the back alley that led to our Infantes house.
 We burst into laughter, from the hysteria and heat I think, and were in tears of happiness because we had finally found our house.
 That was when it hit us both, this had become our home.
 We ran into the house and turned on all the fans we could find (and had terrible tan lines hahaha), but it was all worth it.
 That memory will always stay with me.

-Cinthya, a literary studies major with a Teacher Certification from the University of Texas at Dallas, chose to study abroad during the summer before her senior year.
-In the summer of 2012, Cinthya chose to study in Seville through Athena Study Abroad.
+Cinthya was a literary studies major from University of Texas at Dallas when she decided to study abroad.
+During the summer before her senior year, she studied abroad in Seville through Athena Study Abroad.
 She chose to go to Seville based on her increasing attraction to Spain, and she was able to share the experience with one of her best friends from home.
+Cinthya now works as a human resources manager in the hospitality industry.